 - Say thanks for the faith.

-- Say thanks for your friends and relatives.
+- Say thanks to God for your friends and relatives.

-- Say thanks for the wonderful time together.
+- Say thanks for the beautiful time together.

 - Say thanks for the food and prosperity.